Sending Information to Servers

 and "name" in node.attributes]

-For each of those input elements, we need to extract the name attribute and the value attribute, and form-encode both of them.
-Form encoding is how the name/value pairs are formatted in the HTTP POST request.
-Basically: name, then equal sign, then value; and name-value pairs are separated by ampersands:
+For each of those input elements, we need to extract the name attribute and the value attribute, and form encode both of them.
+Form encoding is how the name–value pairs are formatted in the HTTP POST request.
+Basically, it is: name, then equal sign, then value; and name–value pairs are separated by ampersands:

 class Tab: